Monday, December 31, 2018

 If you have eyesight and at the very moment a great work of art is presented to you, it would seem very odd and irrational to shut your eyes!
 The same applies to our faculty for reason and choosing our attitude and reaction.
 At the very time your capacity to reason and choice of attitude is needed, you should give "thanks to the gods for having enabled you to rise above everything that they have placed within your power" (v.
 32, p.
 33).

 If you truly want to be satisfied in life, you must learn that you are not held accountable for your parents or your siblings or any impediment to your body or what happens to your possessions or even for death or for life itself.
+What you are accountable for is your response to all those things - what will your attitude and reaction be?
 The gods have made you responsible only for what is in your power - the proper use of impressions.

 Wednesday, December 26, 2018